• Skip to primary navigation

 If the sauce is not as thick as desired, whisk a 1/2 cup of cold stock or water with 2 tablespoons of flour.
 Add to the stew, while using the tines of a fork to strain for lumps.
 Continue to cook for 5 minutes until the stew reaches the desired consistency.
 It will also thicken as it cools.

-Serve Red Wine Beef Stew with Mushrooms and Carrots over butter noodles, whipped mashed potatoes, seasoned rice, or by itself.
+Serve Red Wine Beef Stew with Mushrooms and Carrots over buttered noodles, whipped mashed potatoes, seasoned rice, or by itself.
 A loaf of crusty bread is a must to wipe up every last scrumptious smear of sauce.

 Print Pin